angrykoala/yerbamate/README.md

 [![npm version](https://badge.fury.io/js/yerbamate.svg)](https://badge.fury.io/js/yerbamate)

-> The js library for command-line testing.
+> The JavaScript library for command-line testing.

 Sometimes, you want to add automated tests for your CLI.
 With _Yerbamate_, you can test your CLI directly within your favorite testing framework like _mocha_ without the mess of creating scripts or child_process: